 And responding to these issues promptly means you’ll minimize the impact they have.
-By stopping them from having to wait for a response, you decrease your customer’s stress level.
+By stopping them from having to wait for a response, you decrease your customer’s stress levels.
 Win-win!

 6. Embrace international opportunities

 The potential for global sales has never been greater.
-The possibilities opened up by the internet and “long tail” searches allows you to sell to places you’ve never even heard of!
+The possibilities opened up by the internet and “long tail” searches allow you to sell to places you’ve never even heard of!

 But if these potential customers can’t access support in their time zone, they may feel your product or service is not for them.